 Traits were measured once during this period.
 This is now clarified in the text.
 P.8, l.10: Were there any other species of ants than Myrmica?
 Could there be alternative hosts for the larvae?

 Yes, there were other species of ants (e.g. belonging to the genus Formica or Lasius), but we only counted the number of Myrmica ants.
 Myrmica is the only known host genus for the larvae of Phengaris alcon (Mouquet et al., 2005).
+This is now clarified in the text.
 P.8, l.45: Correlational selection should be estimated in models including both linear and quadratic terms.

 We agree, and we are very thankful to the reviewer for pointing this out.
 We have now run models including both linear and quadratic terms to estimate correlational selection.
-Table 1 as well as the text (P9, L231-238, P11, L304-306) have been modified accordingly.
+Table 1 as well as the text (P8-9, L177-184, , P11L237-239) have been modified accordingly.
 P.9, l.22: “...if the trait × pop interaction was significant.”
 Should this be trait × pop × predation interaction?